-The first strand of ReBUILD for Resilience’s research focuses on four COVID-19 focused projects funded through our Responsive Fund – a flexible way for all partners and associate partners to access funds to support responsive activities.
+The first strand of ReBUILD for Resilience’s research focuses on four COVID-19 related projects.
+They were funded through our Responsive Fund – a flexible way for all partners and associate partners to access funds to support responsive activities.

 Follow us on Twitter for the latest on our progress.